Explainable Boosting Machine for Predicting Claim Severity and Frequency in Car Insurance: Methodological framework

+For a classical one-dimensional GAM, the effect of each predictor is modeled through an individual additive contribution.
+In this setting, the deterministic component in~Eq.~\eqref{eq:GLM:linkfun} becomes

-The linear relationship expressed in Equation~\eqref{eq:GLM:linkfun} allows for an easy interpretation of the effects of different features in an additive form.
+where each shape functions $f_j$, $j \in \{1, \ldots, p\}$ captures the marginal effect of predictor $x_{i,j}$ on the response.
+The linear relationship expressed in~Eq.~\eqref{eq:GAM} allows for an easy interpretation of the effects of different features in an additive form.
 In particular, the use of the logarithmic link function in the case of the gamma and Poisson distributions leads to a multiplicative structure traditionally used in actuarial modeling, which corresponds to a solution making the predicted tariff easily interpretable.